gbeckers/Darr/README.rst

 Flat binary files and (JSON) text files are accompanied by a README text file that explains how the array and metadata are stored (`see example arrays
 <https://github.com/gbeckers/Darr/tree/master/examplearrays/>`__).
-It is trivially easy to share your data with others or with yourself when working in different computing environments because it always contains clear documentation of the specific data at hand, including code to read it.
+It is trivially easy to share your arrays with others or with yourself when working in different computing environments because they always contains clear documentation of the specific data at hand, including code to read it.
-Does your colleague want to try out an interesting algorithm in R or Matlab on your array data?
+Does your colleague want to try out an interesting algorithm in R or Matlab on your arrays?
 No need to export anything or to provide elaborate explanation.
 No dependence on complicated formats or specialized libraries.
 No looking up things.
 A copy-paste of a few lines of code from the documentation stored with the data is sufficient.
 Self-documentation and code